balena-io/balena-cli/doc/cli.markdown

 types like lists and empty strings.
 The 'jq' utility may be helpful in shell scripts (https://stedolan.github.io/jq/manual/).
 When --json is used, an empty JSON array ([]) is printed instead of an error message when no variables exist for the given query.
-When querying variables for a device, note that the application name may be null in JSON output (or 'N/A' in tabular output) if the application linked to the device is no longer accessible by the current user (for example, in case the current user has been removed from the application by its owner).
+When querying variables for a device, note that the fleet name may be null in JSON output (or 'N/A' in tabular output) if the fleet that the device belonged to is no longer accessible by the current user (for example, in case the current user was removed from the fleet by the fleet's owner).

-Applications may be specified by app name, slug, or numeric ID.
-App slugs are the recommended option, as they are unique and unambiguous.
-Slugs can be listed with the `balena apps` command.
-Note that slugs may change if the application is renamed.
-App names are not unique and may result in "Application is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public application, or with apps from other balena accounts that you may have been invited to as a member.
-For this reason, app names are especially discouraged in scripts (e.g. CI environments).
+Fleets may be specified by fleet name, slug, or numeric ID.
+Fleet slugs are the recommended option, as they are unique and unambiguous.
+Slugs can be listed with the `balena fleets` command.
+Note that slugs may change if the fleet is renamed.
+Fleet names are not unique and may result in  "Fleet is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public fleet, or with fleets from other balena accounts that you may be invited to join under any role.
-Numeric app IDs are deprecated because they consist of an implementation detail of the balena backend.
+For this reason, fleet names are especially discouraged in scripts (e.g. CI environments).
+Numeric fleet IDs are deprecated because they consist of an implementation detail of the balena backend.
 We intend to remove support for numeric IDs at some point in the future.

+Renaming notice: The 'app' or 'application' words in table headers or in JSON object keys/properties will be replaced with 'fleet' in the next major version of the CLI (v13).
+The --v13 option may be used to enable the new names already now, and suppress a warning message.
+(The --v13 option will be silently ignored in CLI v13.)
+Find out more at: https://git.io/JRuZr

 Examples:

-	$ balena envs --application MyApp
-	$ balena envs --application myorg/myapp
+	$ balena envs --fleet myorg/myfleet
-	$ balena envs --application MyApp --json
+	$ balena envs --fleet MyFleet --json
-	$ balena envs --application MyApp --service MyService
+	$ balena envs --fleet MyFleet --service MyService
-	$ balena envs --application MyApp --service MyService
+	$ balena envs --fleet MyFleet --service MyService
-	$ balena envs --application MyApp --config
+	$ balena envs --fleet MyFleet --config
 	$ balena envs --device 7cf02a6
 	$ balena envs --device 7cf02a6 --json
 	$ balena envs --device 7cf02a6 --config --json